Mashael2030/Gemstone-Price-Prediction--Regression-Techniques/Documentation/Description writeup.md

 - Python and Jupyter Notebook
 - Numpy and Pandas for data manipulation
 - Matplotlib and Seaborn for plotting visuialization
-- BeautifulSoup and selenium for web scraping
 - Sklearn for ML algorithms
-- HTML/CSS

 ## Communication
 In addition to the slides and visuals presented, we will share our work on our Github accounts